YueS31415/OlistSQLProject/README.md

 # Brazilian E-Commerce EDA
-An exploratory data analysis to gain insights into e-Commerce in Brazil.
+An exploratory data analysis to gain insights into e-commerce in Brazil.

 ![Dashboard](visuals/dashboard.png)